burzamiszcz/flask-thesis-app/README.md

 # thesis
-Web application for stomatology and orthodontics offices
+Web application for stomatology and orthodontics offices written for the need of an engineering thesis